Is the United States a Republic or a Democracy?

-Taking into account all of the above, we can say the US is a regulated mixed-market hybrid Republic with freedom of religion with strong democratic principles.
-Despite subsystems that occur to preserve Liberty, or the many subsystems laid out in Constitution (for instance the agencies created by the executive branch, or Court nominations for life which use other power and structure types), America’s core political system is confirmed specifically by the Constitution and Bill of Rights, and it’s economic system exists within these bounds.
+Taking into account all of the above, we can say the U.S. is a regulated mixed-market hybrid Republic with freedom of religion with strong democratic principles.
+Despite subsystems that occur to preserve liberty and equality, or the many subsystems laid out in Constitution (for instance the agencies created by the executive branch, or Court nominations for life which use other power and structure types), America’s core political system is confirmed specifically by the Constitution and Bill of Rights, and it’s economic system exists within these bounds.
 Important clauses include:

 - The US Constitution.
 Section.
 1-3.
 Lays out the structure of the government.